Lakshay0124/Gramo-Player-cli/README.md

   this will play your song on loop

 4.you can shuffle songs by first clicking second option then typing this command:
             shuffle

+5.to mass download many songs first click on the first option and type mass-download then type song first song name in first line the second one in second line write your all songs name line by line in a file then enter the file name and your songs will be downloaded